-The following table sets forth, for the periods indicated, our financial information for the eight most recent quarters ended December 31, 2003.
+The following table sets forth, for the periods indicated, our financial information for the eight most recent quarters ended December 31, 2004.
 In our opinion, this unaudited information has been prepared on a basis consistent with our annual consolidated financial statements and includes all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the unaudited information for the periods presented.
+Certain prior year financial information has been reclassified to conform with fiscal 2004 financial statement presentation.
 This information should be read in conjunction with the consolidated financial statements, including the related notes, included elsewhere in this annual report.
 The results of operations for any quarter are not necessarily indicative of results that we may achieve for any subsequent periods.